UPDATED: APRIL 19, 2023 | 3 MIN READ

 What is an HMO health care insurance plan?

 HMO healthcare is a more restrictive plan.
 The network of providers and specialists (with a referral needed) is provided to you, and you can only work with doctors within the specified network without incurring extra costs.

 Does the current healthcare worker shortage affect the costs of health insurance?

 Currently, the shortage of healthcare workers isn’t affecting the costs.
 However, as the shortage continues, it could in the future have an impact.

 How to Get Help Finding the Best Health Insurance Plan

 Explore the various plan types to determine what coverage you need.
-It’s important to get several health insurance quotes to ensure your chosen plan provides you and your family with the best monthly premium with the least out-of-pocket costs.
+Getting several health insurance quotes is important to ensure your chosen plan provides you and your family with the best monthly premium with the least out-of-pocket costs.